 Find More Science Experiments

-Comet Cratering Experiment
+Comet Cratering Demonstration

-While doing the experiment, pay close attention to how far away the marbles are from the surface of the flour before you let go of them.
-Use a ruler to make sure you drop each marble from exactly one foot above the surface of the flour.
-Do the experiment three times using the same three objects.
+Do the experiment three times using the same three marbles that are the same shape and dropped from the same height, but are different in size.
 The three times you repeat the experiment are called trials.
 Make a chart to keep track of the results.
 After each trial measure the width of the impact crater made by each of the three marbles.
 Which marble makes the largest impact crater?
 Which marble makes the deepest impact crater?
 Why do you think so?

 Science in Context: Newton’s Second Law of Motion is a database you can use in any IndyPL Library Branch or at home with your IndyPL Library Card.
 The Science in Context database will show you articles, images and videos to help you learn about Newton’s Second Law.

 Listed below are both e-books and print books you can check out with your IndyPL library card about Sir Isaac Newton and his Second Law of Motion.
 If you are still having trouble with your homework you can ask for help at any of our locations or text a librarian at 317-333-6877.
 You can also ask a math and science expert by calling the Ask Rose Homework Hotline.
 They provide FREE math and science homework help to Indiana students in grades 6-12.